bitcoinbrink/website/_posts/2021-03-26-donate-bitcoin.md

 * It's easy to donate [Bitcoin][Fidelity BTC] (or other appreciated assets) to the fund while not incurring capital gains tax.

+#### Traditional Donor-Advised Funds

+The three largest traditional DAFs are [Fidelity Charitable][Fidelity], [Schwab Charitable][Schwab] and [BNY Mellon Charitable Gift Fund][BNY].
+All three can accept Bitcoin donations.

-By donating Bitcoin through your DAF, you will receive the tax-deductible benefit for the value of the Bitcoin, but Brink will receive USD, not Bitcoin.
+By donating Bitcoin through your DAF, you will receive the tax-deductible benefit for the value of the Bitcoin, and for traditional DAFs, Brink will receive USD, not Bitcoin.
 For more details, please contact your DAF portfolio manager.

-The three largest DAFs are [Fidelity Charitable][Fidelity], [Schwab Charitable][Schwab] and [BNY Mellon Charitable Gift Fund][BNY].
-All three can accept Bitcoin donations.

 If you have an established account with one of the above-mentioned funds, then you can [donate directly to Brink through your DAF][Brink DAF].

+#### Bitcoin Donor-Advised Funds

+Bitcoin Donor-Advised Funds like [Unchained][uc btc daf] offer similar tax benefits to traditional DAFs but with added privacy, transparency, and streamlined paperwork.
+These funds hold bitcoin in a multisig wallet and allow for direct on-chain donations.

 If you’d like to learn more about the ways a DAF fund might be useful in your giving portfolio, contact [donate@brink.dev][donate email] or the